JackDougherty/jackbikes/_posts/2020-07-16-bakery-long-way.md

 ---
-title: 'Biked to the Bakery - The Long Way - for my Birthday'
+title: 'Biked to the Bakery - The Long Way - For my Birthday'
 date: 2020-07-16
 permalink: /2020/07/16/bakery-long-way/
 categories: